 In large warehouses with a varied article and order structure, it often makes sense to divide picking into two stages.
 At the beginning, a batch with N orders is formed.
-In the first stage, all articles from the batch are picked from the warehouse in collection boxes or containers in a route-optimized manner.
+In the first stage, all articles from the batch are picked from the warehouse in collection boxes or containers in a route-optimised manner.
 In the second stage, the articles from the activated batch are scanned (advantage: additional quality assurance, disadvantage: renewed handling) and sorted into the target compartments (orders).
 Various systems are available at LUCA for support in both stages.

-After all picked items have been assigned to an order, the packages are packed and prepared for shipping.
-The packing stations are equipped with delivery note and shipping label printers, cardboard boxes, special labels, etc. depending on the workflow and requirements.
-LUCA systems support here, for example, the customer and order-specific sorting of advertising material and/or vouchers.
-Carton sealers and automatic labelling stations are also used on some highly automated systems.
+After all picked items have been assigned to an order, the packages are packed and prepared for dispatch.
+The packing stations are equipped with delivery note and shipping label printers, cardboard boxes, special labels, etc., depending on the workflow and requirements.
+LUCA systems support here, for example, the customer- and order-specific sorting of advertising material and/or vouchers.
+Carton sealers and automatic labelling stations are also used at some highly automated systems.

 Consolidation & Sorting

 For large-volume orders, the individual cartons or even several pallets must be consolidated and prepared for shipping.
 Various methods are available at LUCA for consolidation.
 The individual cartons and pallets are also sorted at the goods issue either manually or fully automatically depending on the destination, country or shipper.
-The outgoing goods department is often equipped with suitable conveyor technology.
+The outgoing goods department is often equipped with a suitable conveyor system.